Trias Price Tops $0.0003 (TRY)

 Trias Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Trias directly using US dollars.
-Investors seeking to trade Trias should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trias using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Trias directly using U.S. dollars.
+Investors seeking to trade Trias should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Trias using one of the aforementioned exchanges.

 Receive News & Updates for Trias Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trias and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.